 Noël Francine Kepler

-As a life-long activist and thought leader in crisis management, community engagement and emergency readiness, Noël works with communities, both public and private, to facilitate their own preparedness program, while educating emergency management practitioners on special interests including Community Engagement, Climate Change, and Diversity.
+Noël Kepler is a thought leader in crisis management, community engagement and emergency readiness.
+A nationally recognized speaker on Emergency Management issues, she continues to work with communities, both public and private, helping them facilitate their own preparedness programs, while educating emergency management practitioners on special interests including Community Engagement, Climate Change, and Diversity.

-For the last 15 years, Noël has worked in both public and private sector working on projects including city-wide planning in New York, program development, security strategies, risk and vulnerability assessments, and curriculum development and training.
-Her true passion is community organizing and education.
+Currently working in Risk Management at Ogilvy, Noël has worked for the last 15 years on crisis management projects including city-wide planning in New York City, program development, security strategies, risk and vulnerability assessments, and curriculum development and training.
+Her true passion is community engagement and education.
 She serves as a mentor for college students and entry level practitioners, and is a guest lecturer for Public Administration.

-Noël is a 2011 Disaster Science Fellow (FAcEM) of the Emergency Management Academy, and a Master of Public Administration (MPA).
-She holds active memberships in the Project Management Institute (PMI), the International Association of Emergency Managers (IAEM), the American Society for Public Administrators (ASPA), is a founding member of the International Network of Women in Emergency Management (inWEM) and has recently been inducted into the National Association of Professional Women (NAPW).
+A 2011 Disaster Science Fellow (FAcEM) of the Emergency Management Academy, Noël holds a Masters degree in Public Administration (MPA).
+She maintains active memberships in the Project Management Institute (PMI), the International Association of Emergency Managers (IAEM), the International Association of Business Communicators (IABC), is a founding member of the International Network of Women in Emergency Management (inWEM) and has recently been inducted into the National Association of Professional Women (NAPW).